CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 An outstanding contribution is the creation of the new module [Crypt::Bear](https://metacpan.org/dist/Crypt-Bear) by [LEONT](https://metacpan.org/author/LEONT) to wrap the TLS library BearSSL.

 ## SBOM
-CPANSec attended a billion of meetings, cross connected with several other organization working on the topic.
+CPANSec attended many meetings in other security-related communities, and cross-connected with several other organization working on the topic.

-One of the outcome of this huge effort is available as a document [Roles and metadata in open source supply-chains](https://security.metacpan.org/docs/supplychain-sbom.html) but it goes well beyond that.
+One of the outcomes of this effort is available as in the document [Roles and metadata in open source supply-chains](https://security.metacpan.org/docs/supplychain-sbom.html), but it goes well beyond that.

 ## Adopting security related modules
 CPANSec volunteers adopted security related modules: